How to Dilute Developer? [40 to 30 Vol, 30 to 20 Vol, & 20 to 10 Vol]

 How to dilute 20 volume developer to 10?

-Last but not the least, the values to dilute 20 vol. developer to 10 is 1:1 (the first number is the developer and the second is water).
+Last but not the least, the ratio to dilute 20 vol. developer to 10 is 1:1 (the first number is the developer and the second is water).

 Volume 10 developers aren’t strong enough to open the hair cuticle.
 However, it also means they cause less damage to the hair.